 The charter also provides for Directors of Institute and Directorates.
-The following are directors of institutes and other administrative units by June 2014.
+The following are Directors of Institutes and other administrative units by June 2016.

-- Dr. James Kisoza Institute of Continuing Education - Dr. Edephonce Nfuka Institute of Educational Technologies - Mr. Azimio Taluka Director of Finance and Accounts - Dr. Herieth Hellar Director of Communications and Marketing - Ms. Selina Irafay Director of Human Resource Management - Prof. Shaaban Mbogo Director of Research and Postgraduate Studies - Dr. Paul D. Ikwaba Director of Planning and Development - Prof. Cornelia Muganda Director of University Library Services is Dr. Prof. C. Muganda - Dr. Lawi Yohana Director of Examinations Syndicate - Dr. Benhajj Masound Director of Undergraduate Studies - Dr. Magreth Bushesha Director of Quality Assurance and Control
+- Dr. Harieth Hellar Director of Institute of Continuing Education

+- Dr. Edephonce Nfuka

+Director of Institute of Educational and Management Technologies

+- Mr. Azimio Taluka

+Director of Finance and Accounts

+- Dr. Mohamed Omary Maguo

+Acting Director of Communications and Marketing

+- Ms. Selina Irafay

+Director of Human Resource Management and Administration

+- Prof. Hossea Rwegoshora

+Director of Research and Postgraduate Studies

+- Dr. Paul D. Ikwaba

+Director of Planning and Development

+- Dr. Athuman Samzugi

+Director of University Library Services

+- Dr. Lawi Yohana

+Director of Examinations Syndicate

+- Dr. Jumanne Kalwani

+Director of Undergraduate Studies

+- Dr. Magreth Bushesha Director of Quality Assurance and Control